Concinnity-Risks/OasisRansomwareModel/README.md

 ## Different threat actors drive different effects in frequency and severity:

-We have created sectoral, country, and revenue, variation for each of the threat actors in the model.
+We have created sectoral, country, and revenue, variation for each of the 45 threat actors in the model.
 So in the future, the emergent effects of their interactions can be studied.
 Thus if new threat actors arrive on the scene, we can plug them easily into future versions, and retire groups who are no longer active.
+The variations across groups are significant, and are also a significant factor in the dynamism of ransomware.
+The threat actor can have both frequency and severity effects, and so we have incorporated them as a class in the model to allow us flexibility.